 The MAX is GoPro’s second-generation 360-degree camera.
-And they’ve now had a chance to make significant improvements over the first generation.
+And they’ve now had a chance to make significant improvements over the first generation (the Fusion).

 But which one?
 A faster SD card won’t give you better video quality or help you take better pictures, but a card that’s fast enough will allow you to use all of the camera’s features without running into problems.
 When using the higher-end video modes, the camera needs to be able to write a lot of data to the card very quickly.
 If the card can’t keep up, it can unexpectedly stop the recording, drop frames, or even lock the camera up.